MAPF-Competition/web_resource/Competition Setup.md

 ![image](landing_page_resource/images/image_warehouse.gif)

 ## Robots and their environment
-Each grid map is deterministic and fully observable.
+Each grid map is deterministi, fully observable and known ahead of time.
+All robots move in parallel.
 Time is divided up into discrete time steps.
-All grid maps are known ahead of time.
-All robots move in parallel.

 At each timestep, a robot can execute one of the following actions:
 - move forward into an adjacent grid cell